RAF Ansty: The Coventry Blitz

 The first bombs of the war dropped in the vicinity of Coventry were when five dropped on RAF Ansty on 25 June 1940.
 There were no casualties.
 This was two days before any civilians were killed near Coventry, when the Hillfields area was bombed and 16 people died.

 Accidents and incidents

 During life as a RAF training base accidents were not far away with a number of airmen killed during training.

 Current use

 Rolls-Royce currently occupies the majority of the site as an engine overhaul and repair facility.
 The company won a contract overhauling the EJ2000 engine, which is used in the Eurofighter Typhoon with some of the work being performed at Ansty, which will also help to keep 3,000 jobs for the company throughout the country.

-The northern side has been turned into a business park called Ansty Park, companies on the site include AVL, MTC, Sainsburys, London Taxi Company, HTRC and Fanuc Robotics.
+The northern side has been turned into a business park called Ansty Park, companies on the site include AVL, MTC, Sainsburys, London Electric Vehicle Company, HTRC, Cadent Gas and Fanuc Robotics.